-- Social Security area population as of year-end (1941 2099) by age, marital status (single, married, widowed, divorced) and gender (M, F) - "Other immigrant" population as of year-end (1964 2099) by age, gender (M, F), and visa status (OP_A, OP_NA, and OP_NO) - Number of children by age of child and age of mother (1960-2099) - Life expectancy by age and gender (1950-2099) - Exit rates (probability of leaving the "other immigrant" population by other than death) by age and gender. - Mortality rates by age and gender (1941-2099)
+- 1. Social Security area population as of year-end (1941 2099) by age, marital status (single, married, widowed, divorced) and gender (M, F) (Econ Model workflow, sections 3.a.i & 3.a.viii) - 2.
+"Other immigrant" population as of year-end (1964 2099) by age, gender (M, F), and visa status (OP_A, OP_NA, and OP_NO) (Econ Model workflow, sections 3.a.iii, 3.a.v, 3.a.vi, 3.a.vi, 3.a.xii, 3.a.xii, & 3.a.xiv) - 3.
+Number of children by age of child and age of mother (1960-2099) (Econ Model workflow, section 3.a.ii) - 4.
+Life expectancy by age and gender (1950-2099) (Econ Model workflow, section 3.a.x) - 5.
+Exit rates (probability of leaving the "other immigrant" population by other than death) by age and gender.
+(Econ Model workflow, section 3.a.xi) - 6.
+Mortality rates by age and gender (1941-2099) (Econ Model workflow, section 3.a.iv)

 Trust Fund Operations and Actuarial Status - The Trust Fund Operations and Actuarial Status Process provides no input to the Economic Process sections.
 However, the LFPRs use input from the Outgo Process from the prior year's Trustees Report.
-That is, the projected LFPRs for the 2016 Trustees Report use input from the 2015 Trustees Report that includes projections for the disability prevalence rates by age and gender (originally from the Beneficiaries subprocess), and the primary insurance amount (PIA) replacement rates by age and gender.
+That is, the projected LFPRs for the 2017 Trustees Report use input from the 2016 Trustees Report that includes:

+- 7. projections for the disability prevalence rates by age and gender (originally from the Beneficiaries subprocess) (Econ Model workflow, sections 3.b.i.1 & 3.b.i.2) - 8. projections for the disability-insured population (originally from the Beneficiaries subprocess) (Econ Model workflow, section 3.b.i.3) - 9. primary insurance amount (PIA) replacement rates by age and gender.
+(Econ Model workflow, section 3.c.i)

 The disability prevalence rate is defined as the ratio of the number of disabled worker beneficiaries to the disability-insured population.
 The PIA replacement rate is defined as the ratio of a hypothetical medium-scaled worker's PIA to his/her career-average indexed earnings level.